 When writing in a foreign language you may not be completely sure of an expression (e.g., the guarantee covers "in site"/ "on site" repairs).
 A Google search for the exact expression is one easy way of checking the exact form in English.
-But be careful, the majority is not always right.
-Also, some wrong expressions may be used repeatedly by non-English websites.
+But be careful, the majority is not always right, and some wrong expressions may be used repeatedly by non-English websites.

-Linguee is also an excellent website for translating expressions.
-It works by finding existing translations on Internet, and it can be very useful for translating technical terms.
-Sometimes the results sound like "Brussels-speak", i.e. Linguee retrieves EU documents.
+Linguee is also an excellent website for translating words and expressions, and usually provides many examples of translations in context.
+There is quite a lot of "Brussels-speak", using EU documents.
 This has the advantage that translations are already used, if not "official".
 But the language used may occasionally be a bit strange.

 Dictionaries.
-There are several excellent on-line directionaries which can help anyone writing and/or translating into English.
+There are several excellent on-line dictionaries which can help anyone writing and/or translating into English.
 Personally I use three main dictionaries when translating:

 1/ Wordreference, which is a good multilingual dictionary as well as an English-only dictionary.
 It also has a thesaurus function.

 2/ Reverso, provides a dictionary and online translation.

 3/ Granddictionnaire, this is more a terminology dictionary provided by the Office Québécois de la langue française.
 The translations are more specific.